BTE-Trusted-Entity/socialkyc.io/README.md

 # SocialKYC

-The source code of https://socialkyc.io
+The source code of <https://socialkyc.io>

-Copyright (c) 2021-2023, BOTLabs GmbH.
+Copyright (c) 2025, KILT Foundation.
 All rights reserved.

-## Start the app locally:
+## Start the app locally

 After having cloned the repository on your local machine and defining all environment variables, to start the app locally follow this steps.